-With the aim of quantifying the impact of frost weathering on sediment production and of identifying the most relevant frostweathering process, we selected four potential indicators of frost-weathering intensity and correlated them both with each other

-210 and with the sediment-export anomaly.
+With the aim of quantifying the impact of frost weathering on sediment production and of identifying the most relevant frost-weathering process, we selected four potential indicators of frost-weathering intensity and correlated them both with each other and with the sediment export anomaly.

-First, we computed the Frost Cracking Intensity Indicator (FCII) based on the model of Hales and Roering (2007), inspired by the segregation ice-growth hypothesis of Hallet et al. (1991).
-Because reliable data on soil moisture are very challenging to obtain in marly badlands, we considered, based on the work by Mallet et al. (2018), that the marls fulfil the moisture conditions needed for ice-lens growth during winter.
-Since we had access to direct soil-temperature measurements at different depths, we

-215 used these rather than the diffusive model based on air-temperature developed to predict soil temperatures in the original formulation of Hales and Roering (2007).
-The soil-temperature gradient was computed between the probes located at 1 cm and 24 cm depth.
-We summed temperature gradients during all time intervals when the surface temperature (probe at 1-cm depth) was within the frost-cracking window (between -3 and -8 °C) over a winter cycle, and used this number as a proxy for the frost-cracking intensity.
-Following Anderson et al. (2013), we express the FCII in units of temperature-time/length (°C

-220 min/cm in our case).
-The probes at 24 cm depth on the north-facing slope did not produce reliable data for almost all years considered; we therefore only computed FCII for the south-facing slope.
+First, we computed the frost-cracking intensity indicator (FCII) based on the model of Hales and Roering (2007), inspired by the segregation ice growth hypothesis of Hallet et al. (1991).
+Because reliable data on soil moisture are very challenging to obtain in marly badlands, we considered, based on the work by Mallet et al. (2018), the marls to fulfill the moisture conditions needed for ice-lens growth during winter.
+Since we had access to direct soil temperature measurements at different depths, we used these rather than the diffusive model based on air temperature developed to predict soil temperatures in the original formulation of Hales and Roering (2007).
+The soil temperature gradient was computed between the probes located at 1 and 24 cm depths.
+We summed temperature gradients during all time intervals when the surface temperature (probe at a depth of 1 cm) was within the frost-cracking window (between -3 and -8 °C) over a winter cycle and used this number as a proxy for the frost-cracking intensity.
+Following Anderson et al. (2013), we express the FCII in units of temperature × time / length (°C min cm-1 in our case).
+The probes at a depth of 24 cm on the north-facing slope did not produce reliable data for almost all years considered; we therefore only computed FCII for the south-facing slope.

-The second indicator counts the number of freeze/thaw cycles as a proxy for the efficiency of frost weathering by volume expansion.
-The raw temperature data include many insignificant temperature fluctuations around 0 $^{\circ}$ C, over very short periods that do not allow the formation of frost.
-We therefore applied a time threshold of 1 hour below 0 $^{\circ}$ C to count a freeze/thaw

-- 225 cycle.
-The same duration was considered as a threshold for temperature remaining above 0 °C to distinguish two freezing periods.
-We observed that increasing this threshold to more than 1 hour did not affect the number of freeze/thaw cycles significantly; above this threshold the number of cycles tended toward counting the daily temperature cycles.
+The second indicator counts the number of freeze-thaw cycles as a proxy for the efficiency of frost weathering by volume expansion.
+The raw temperature data include many insignificant temperature fluctuations around 0 °C over very short periods that do not allow the formation of frost.
+We therefore applied a time threshold of 1 h below 0 °C to count a freeze-thaw cycle.
+The same duration was considered a threshold for temperature remaining above 0 °C to distinguish two freezing periods.
+We observed that increasing this threshold to more than 1 h did not affect the number of freeze-thaw cycles significantly; above this threshold the number of cycles tended toward counting the daily temperature cycles.

 The third indicator is the time spent at negative temperatures.
-We counted the number of 10-minute periods with negative temperature recordings at the 1 cm-depth probe and converted these into hours.
-Finally, the fourth indicator is the mean - 230 negative temperature, which was computed as the mean temperature value when it is below zero, again for the 1 cm-depth probe.
-The behaviours of these indicators were found to be very different between south-facing and north-facing sites, whereas they did not vary much between uphill and downhill sites.
-Therefore, we analysed them by averaging the value of the uphill and downhill indicators for each slope aspect.
-Fort the 2019-2020 winter season, only a single set of data per slope aspect was available, measured at a mid-slope location, and we use this in addition to the averaged temperature data from before 2019.
+We counted the number of 10 min periods with negative temperature recordings at the 1 cm depth probe and converted these into hours.
+Finally, the fourth indicator is the mean negative temperature, which was computed as the mean temperature value when it is below zero, again for the 1 cm depth probe.
+The behaviors of these indicators were found to be very different between south-facing and northfacing sites, whereas they did not vary much between uphill and downhill sites.
+Therefore, we analyzed them by averaging the value of the uphill and downhill indicators for each slope aspect.
+Fort the 2019-2020 winter season, only a single set of data per slope aspect was available, measured at a midslope location, and we use this in addition to the averaged temperature data from before 2019.

-3.2.3.
-Uncertainties
+3.2.3 Uncertainties